zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 4. Follow the prompts to install the extension.

-   Note: Please give 1 or 2 minutes for cube designer to complete the installation.
+   Note: Please give 1 or 2 minutes for Cube Designer to complete the installation.

 ## **Step 5:** Creating a cube from tabular data in Cube Designer